 The choice of motherboard is simpler compared to a CPU.

 Basically, you have to keep a price/performance parity between the CPU and the motherboard.
-Meaning you should not buy an expensive CPU and then pair it with an entry-level motherboard.
+You should not buy an expensive CPU and pair it with an entry-level motherboard.

-A higher grade motherboard offers better VRMs and Phase Power Design for supporting more powerful CPUs, have more PCIe lanes, sockets ports etc.
+A higher grade motherboard offers better VRMs and Phase Power Design to support more powerful CPUs, have more PCIe lanes, sockets ports, etc.

-The following motherboard characteristics should be looked into when buying ne.
+The following motherboard characteristics should be looked into when buying one.

-This should match with your CPU’s socket.
-For instance, if you plan to buy an AMD Ryzen 5 5600X, then you need a motherboard with the AM4 socket.
+This should match your CPU’s socket.
+For instance, if you plan to buy an AMD Ryzen 5 5600X, then you need a motherboard with an AM4 socket.

 They differ in terms of how many PCIe lanes they have, how many ports and peripheral support they offer, whether they offer overclocking facility or not, how many GPUs they can support, what PCIE express version they support etc

 - B series i.e., B560 – For low-key builds

 - H series i.e., H510 – For mid-range builds

 - Z series, i.e., Z590 – For high-end builds – offers overclocking